Mary E. Wrinch

 Mary Evelyn Wrinch who signed her name M. E. Wrinch (1877–1969), was a Canadian artist who created miniature paintings, oil paintings, and block prints, sometimes inspired by the Northern Ontario landscape.
-She pioneered the 'Canadian style', painting landscapes with bold colours of the Algoma, Muskoka and Lake Superior regions, in situ.
+Emulated by the Group of Seven, she pioneered the 'Canadian style', painting landscapes with bold colours of the Algoma, Muskoka and Lake Superior regions, in situ.
 In her miniature paintings on ivory, she depicted her sitters with freshness and vitality.
 Her colour block prints are virtuoso examples of the medium.

 Early life

 Wrinch was born in 1877 in Kirby-le-Soken, Essex in England to her parents, Leonard and Elizabeth Cooper Wrinch.
 Upon her father's death, she emigrated at the age of eight with her mother to Bronte, Ontario, and after a trip back to England, in 1889, relocated to Toronto, Ontario.

 In Toronto, she attended Bishop Strachan School, a private school in the Forest Hill area, in 1889.
 In the 1890s, Wrinch studied with George Agnew Reid (whom she married in 1922) along with artists Laura Muntz and Robert Holmes at the Central Ontario School of Art.
 Wrinch attended the School (now known as OCAD University) from 1889 to 1893, studying both printmaking and painting.
 She went through numerous degrees, and began graduate studies at the Grosvenor School of Modern Art in London until 1899 under the direction of Walter Donne.
 Wrinch later returned to Toronto where she again studied at the Ontario College of Art & Design with Lyall, Holmes and Reid.
 She later took part in two private studies, one in London, England with Alyn Williams, and another in New York under Alice Beckington, before joining the Art Students’ League in New York.